CollinDewey/terascripting/content/articles/dhcp-with-dnsmasq-docker-and-arp-scan/dhcp-with-dnsmasq-docker-and-arp-scan.md

 description: "dnsmasq in a docker image to easily provide static IPs using DHCP."
 ---

+> I personally would no longer suggest using this method.
+While I still like setting static IPs, it's much easier managing it through a web GUI router software such as OPNsense or pfSense.
+I do unfortunately lose out on easily using arp-scan, which is unfortunate.
+If you're hosting your own DHCP server because you're forced to use some other router, this still absolutely works.
+I created a config conversion script, located [on my GitHub](https://github.com/CollinDewey/misc/blob/master/dnsmasq_docker/convertToOPNsense.sh).
+Adjust values as needed for your configuration.

 ---
 # Why static IP addresses?
 ---